Why Hydration is Important

 This increases fluid requirements and needs diligence by not only the individual soldier but also their leaders as findings demonstrate that soldiers operating in extreme heat can sweat 3 - 4 liters per hour and up 10 liters daily!

-Concentrate and stay motivated
+Being hydrated helps you concentrate and stay motivated

 Have you ever been working out and you suddenly start to feel a throbbing in your head and a dizzy feeling take over your body?
 Well, this is what dehydration feels like.